OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-preview-apis.md

 New Excel JavaScript APIs are first introduced in "preview" and later become part of a specific, numbered requirement set after sufficient testing occurs and user feedback is acquired.

-The first table provides a concise summary of the APIs, while the subsequent table gives a detailed list.

 [!INCLUDE [Information about using preview APIs](../../includes/using-preview-apis-host.md)]

+The following table provides a concise summary of the APIs, while the subsequent API list table gives a detailed list.

 | Feature area | Description | Relevant objects |
 |:--- |:--- |:--- |